-Approximately 99% of the 360,000 pregnant women who die during pregnancy or childbirth and the 8.1 million children who die before reaching their fifth birthday every year live in developing countries.
-This fact indicates that the health and well-being of pregnant women and young children is one of the most serious issues facing the developing countries.
+Approximately 99% of the 300,000 pregnant women who die during pregnancy or childbirth and the 5.9 million children who die before reaching their fifth birthday every year live in developing countries.
+This fact indicates that the health and wellbeing of pregnant women and young children is the most serious issue in developing countries.

-In fiscal 2011, JICA prepared a thematic guideline for maternal and child health and has been extending its cooperation for strengthening health systems that make a comprehensive "Continuum of Care for maternal and child health" more widespread and sustainable.
-Specific measures being taken under this framework include: developing administrative and management capacity of central and local health authorities; improving and upgrading health facilities; strengthening capabilities of midwives and other health service providers; improving community solidarity and systems; and strengthening the coordination among health centers, primary and referral health facilities.
+In fiscal year 2011, JICA prepared a thematic guideline for maternal and child health and has been extending its cooperation to many countries for strengthening health systems that make a comprehensive "continuum of care for maternal and child health" more widespread and sustainable.
+JICA's measures include: reinforcing administrative and management capacity of health ministries for the extension of mother and child health services; building capabilities of local health authorities; strengthening capabilities of midwives and other health service providers; empowering the community and raising their awareness; and strengthening the coordination among health centers and primary and referral health facilities.

 JICA also puts emphasis on contributing to achieving UHC through expansion of maternal and child health services.
 JICA assists developing countries in introducing a Maternal and Child Health (MCH) Handbook as a tool for promoting the comprehensive continuum of care for MCH.
 International efforts have been made for mutual learning about this tool.
 In September 2015, for example, the International Conference on MCH Handbook was held in Cameroon, attended by many people involved in JICA's technical cooperation projects, Japan Overseas Cooperation Volunteers (JOCVs), and other counterparts.